-Joining a Dropbox for Business team doesn't make any of your files or folders available to your team members.
-By default, everything in your Business account is private.
-Other team members, including your admin, won't be able to access your files unless you decide to share them with shared folders or read-only links.
+Joining a Dropbox Business team doesn't make any of your files or folders available to other team members—by default, everything in your Business account is private.
+Other team members won't be able to access your files unless you decide to share them with shared folders or read-only links.

 To share information with a specific subset of individuals, we recommend using shared folders.
 Shared folders are ideal for groups of people interested in collaborating on a set of files or folders together.
 The owner of a shared folder can manage membership of a shared folder by controlling who can invite new members to the folder, and removing members of the folder as needed.
 Owners can also unshare a folder entirely.

 Shared links allow you to send read-only links to entire folders, subfolders, or files.
 Recipients of the link can download the file or folder to a computer or to their Dropbox account.
 If the user elects to download the file or folder to a Dropbox account, any edits made will not affect the original file—access will be strictly read-only.

 Dropbox Business admins have no control or access to your personal Dropbox.
 However, please note that if you've linked your personal Dropbox to a company-owned computer or device, that account will be subject to your organization’s policies.